Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: TATD3 - the methodology

 \begin{enumerate} \item Reward Function 1 (PI)

-In Eq. \eqref{eq:3}, $c_1^{\Romannum{1}},\dots,c_5^{\Romannum{1}}$ are suitable tuning parameters, $f(.)$ and $g(.)$ are suitable function of error $e(t):x(t)-x_{ref} \in \mathbb{R}^n$, and $thr_1$ is a suitably chosen threshold parameter.
-For instance, the penalty function $f(.)$ may take structural forms like $||e(t)||_{w,p}$, $w$ weighted $p$ norm of the vector space of $e$, while $g$ is a suitable operator that converts penalty to reward.
+In Eq. \eqref{eq:3}, $c_1^{\Romannum{1}},c_2^{\Romannum{1}}$ are suitable tuning parameters, $f(.)$ and $g(.)$ are suitable function of error $e(t):x(t)-x_{ref} \in \mathbb{R}^n$.
+For instance, the function $f(.)$ may take structural forms like $||e(t)||_{w,p}$ , $w$ weighted $p$ norm of the vector space of $e$, while $g(.)$ is a suitable operator.
+Specific details regarding functions $f(.)$ and $g(.)$ are mentioned in the simulation examples.
 In this reward formulation, instead of calculating the reward only based on the current error $e(t)$, we have considered the effect of historical error profiles also.
 The idea is basically to minimise the error that is being accumulated over time in the past.
 Since this is inspired by the principle of a proportional-integral (PI) controller, so we are naming it as PI Reward Function.

 \item Reward Function 2 (PID)